ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 ## CARTA

-CARTA is the Cube Analysis and Rendering Tool for Astronomy, a new image visualization and analysis tool designed for ALMA, the VLA, and the SKA pathfinders.
+CARTA is the Cube Analysis and Rendering Tool for Astronomy, a new image visualization and analysis tool designed for MeerKAT, ALMA, the VLA, and the SKA pathfinders.
 Please see the CARTA [website](https://cartavis.github.io/) and [documentation](https://carta.readthedocs.io/en/latest/) for additional information.

 A CARTA server is currently hosted on ilifu at https://carta.idia.ac.za.
 Your login details are the same as those for Jupyter, which were emailed to you when your ilifu account was set up.
+A server hosting the beta (development) version of CARTA, which will be routinely updated between major releases, is available from https://carta-beta.idia.ac.za.

 All astronomy users (i.e. those in `idia-group` and `ilifu-astro-*`) should have access to the CARTA server.
 Please contact [support@ilifu.ac.za](mailto:support@ilifu.ac.za) if you do not have access.
 For CARTA-specific issues, please contact the [CARTA helpdesk](mailto:carta_helpdesk@asiaa.sinica.edu.tw) or file an issue on [Github](https://github.com/CARTAvis/carta/issues).

-By default, CARTA will start browsing files in the `/carta_share/users/<your_username>` directory, but you can access any files or folders in the /carta_share directory that your ilifu user can access.
-Unlike previous versions of CARTA, v1.2 relies on unix permissions.
-If you want other users to have access to specific files, you can change the file permissions of those files or folders.
+By default, CARTA will start browsing files in the `/carta_share/users/<your_username>` directory, but you can access any files or folders in the `/carta_share`, `/scratch3` and `/idia` directories that your ilifu user can access.
+Unlike previous versions of CARTA, v1.2 onward relies on unix permissions.
+If you want other project members to have access to specific files, you can move the files or folders to the relevant project directory, within `/carta_share/groups/`, `/scratch3/projects/`, or `/idia/projects/`.
+If the relevant project directory doesn't exist, please request for it to be created by contacting [ilifu support](mailto:support@ilifu.ac.za).

 ### Restarting your backend